SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04a-ScalingUp.md

 ~~~

 As we discussed in the previous section on HTCondor scripts, we need to
-prepare the job execution and the job submission scripts.
-Here again
+prepare the job execution script and the job submission file.
-is our job execution script:

 ## Submitting jobs concurrently